jd-s/pySNA/README.md

 The next lines contain one edge each in a semicolon-separated way.
 The format is
 ```
-w;	Type;	Group/E	;	Name;	Evidence;	Year;	Note
+w;	Type;	Group/E	;	Name;	Evidence;	Year;	Relation
 ```
 The first columns indicated, if it is a weak (w) or strong (s) tie.
 Type refers to the destination type.
 If we want to link to all nodes in a group, we can add <code>group</code> to the third column and add the groups name instead a nodes name to the fourth column.
-We can also add evidence, year and notes to an edge.
+We can also add evidence, year and the type of relation (isMariedTo, isA, ...) to an edge.

 # Further information